 Basically, landuse proposal involves with the existing conflicting landuses.
 Those conflicts may be raised due to different causes.
 Inhabitants of the Paurashava are not aware about the land level and slope direction of the Paurashava.
 Without knowing this information they are raising their land up to a mark and constructing permanent structure.
-As a result, water-logging problem during rainy season is all over the residential areas.
+As a

 Due to the absence of development control, the core area of the Paurashava is already developed as mixed-use area.
 Commercial, residential, administrative, educational uses are admixture in the core area.
-Zoning provision, landuse control should not be enforced in such type of the core area.
+Zoning provision, landuse control should not be enforced on such type of the core area.

 At present, the Paurashava is a natural developed area.
 Rearrangement of the existing use is not possible.
 Land acquisition for expansion of road (to increase the width of road) will create socio-political hazards.
-As a result, the roads in the core area remain same as today.
+As a result, the roads in the core area remain as today.